TCU’s decision to reduce employee retirement benefits has been met with disappointment by faculty members.

 Boschini said the decision to extend the reduction to all faculty members was made because the university currently has a hold on hiring and couldn’t realize the cost savings unless the cuts were widened.

-Faculty members also expressed dismay with the permanent nature of the cuts.
+Along with the extension to current employees, faculty members also expressed dismay with the permanent nature of the cuts.

 “But I think the most upsetting thing for faculty was the permanent nature of the reduction,” Faculty Senate Chair Sean Atkinson said.
 “A lot of faculty didn’t quite understand why permanent reduction to our compensation is necessary of what will probably just be a temporary financial crisis.”

 Ledbetter pointed to the actions of three of TCU’s aspirant university peers – Duke, Georgetown and Northwestern – who have all reduced employee benefits temporarily until their financial situations improve.

 “The intent behind those announcements seems to be ‘Hey, this is temporary, we’ll restore these benefits once this financial crisis has passed,’ and TCU instead has made it very clear that these reductions are permanent,” he said.